Camak2441/diff-surfel-rasterization/README.md

 This is the rasterization engine for the paper "2D Gaussian Splatting for  Geometrically Accurate Radiance Fields".
 If you can make use of it in your own research, please be so kind to cite us.

+This fork is a fix to add in some missing imports, and adding in a pyproject.toml so that it can be installed without --no-build-isolation.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">
     <h2 class="title">BibTeX</h2>